Image Database and

 - PhotoShelter is

-an online service provider that can read in image files with IPTC Core,
+an online service provider that can upload/import image files with IPTC

-or legacy IPTC metadata and make them searchable online.
+Core, or legacy IPTC metadata and make them searchable online — as well

 Image Database